Updated: Apr 11

 The consequence of thinking is learning, so how do we create thinking?
 Some ideas worth pursuing might include:

-· Engage critically to foster depth in thinking.
+· Engaging critically to foster depth in thinking.

-· Recognise the value of thinking and give it the time it needs.
+· Recognising the value of thinking and giving it the time it needs.

-· Model thinking by talking out loud about your own curiosities and conflicts.
+· Modelling thinking by talking out loud about your own curiosities and conflicts.

-· Reflect with others so we can co-construct meaning.
+· Reflecting with others so we can co-construct meaning.
 This often means moving past the hallway type of conversations.

 As an educational leader there are two important questions worth considering: